Michael D., 11th grade, Summer Acting Intensive, 2018:

 "My experience with Kids Creative Collective was not only fun and exciting, but also very insightful.
 Stacey and Jeremy have a keen awareness on how one can improve their character authenticity, were very resourceful and created a safe environment.
 I look forward to working with Kids Collective in the near future.
 Thank you for everything."

-Paola S., Student, High School for Health Professions and Human Services, 2014
+Paola S., 9th Grade, High School for Health Professions and Human Services, 2014:

 "I really like acting every Tuesday morning with Stacey and Jeremy - it takes my sleep away.
 You also made me more courageous on stage - I used to be kind of shy, but not anymore.
 You should be proud!"

 Aminata S., 8th Grade, Brooklyn Green School, 2022:

 I love Stacey's and Jeremy's ENERGY!
 All the activities we do are fun, but they take it to another level with their happiness, and they always compliment us on our strengths and tell us how to improve our weaknesses.